On the Strong Equivalences for LPMLN Programs: Computational Complexities

-For the semi-uniform equivalence checking, we consider a complementary problem.
+and $U$ is the universe of literals, i.e. $\olit{P} \subseteq U$.
+Since the problem of checking propositional entailment is co-NP-complete, above results show the co-NP-membership of UE-model checking. \end{proof} For the semi-uniform equivalence checking, we consider a complementary problem.
 To show that $P$ and $Q$ are not semi-uniformly equivalent, we can guess an SE-model $(X, Y)$ such that $(X, Y)$ is a UE-model of exactly one of the programs $P$ and $Q$.
 By Lemma \ref{lem:complexity-ue-checking}, the guess for $(X, Y)$ can be verified in polynomial time with the help of an NP oracle, which shows the $\Pi_2^p$-membership of deciding semi-uniform equivalence.

 \begin{thm} For \lpmln programs $P$ and $Q$, deciding $P \equiv_{u,s} Q$ is in $\Pi^p_2$. \end{thm}

 For the p-uniform equivalence checking, we have not found a sufficient and necessary condition for the characterization, therefore, it is not a good time to discuss its computational complexity.